Yuan Shikai coinage: Design and specifications

-The first design for a dollar featuring Yuan Shikai, a commemorative, non-circulating silver dollar featuring a front-facing bust of the president wearing a military uniform and a plumed hat, was produced by Luigi Giorgi, the chief engraver of the Tianjin Mint, (Note: Not to be confused with another Luigi Giorgi, the chief engraver of the Rome Mint.) in 1914.
+In 1914, Luigi Giorgi, the chief engraver of the Tianjin Mint, produced the first design for a dollar featuring Yuan Shikai.
+It was a commemorative, non-circulating silver dollar featuring a front-facing bust of the president wearing a military uniform and a plumed hat.
+(Note: Not to be confused with another Luigi Giorgi, the chief engraver of the Rome Mint.)
 Following this, Giorgi designed a pattern design for a standard-issue, depicting Yuan in half-profile without a hat.
 Both of these depictions were based on photographs of Yuan, as Giorgi had not seen him in person.
-After Giorgi presented a pattern coin to Yuan, he regarded his depiction as inaccurate and unflattering, and received permission to produce another design of the coin.
+Giorgi presented a pattern coin to Yuan, but Yuan regarded his depiction as inaccurate and unflattering.
+Giorgi received permission to produce another design of the coin.

-The final design of the standard issue featured a profile view of Yuan Shikai facing left on the obverse.
+The final design of the standard issue featured a profile view of Yuan Shikai facing left on the obverse (front).
 He is depicted wearing a military uniform and a crew cut, although some nonstandard dies depict him as bald.
-On the reverse, taken from the original pattern issue, the coin's value of one yuan (壹圓 (Yī yuán)) is written, surrounded by a wreath of grain—likely barley.
+On the reverse (back), taken from the original pattern issue, the coin's value of one yuan (壹圓 (Yī yuán)) is written, surrounded by a wreath of grain—likely barley.

-The coin is 39 mm in diameter and 2.66 mm thick.
-It has a milled edge.
-The coins' weight vary by several grains, leading to sources differing on their standard weight.
+The coin is 39 mm in diameter and 2.66 mm thick with a milled edge.
+The coins' weights vary by several grains, leading to sources differing on their standard weight.
 Its official weight was 72 candareen, or 72% of the Kuping tael weight.
 The definition of the Kuping tael was inconsistent during the Qing Dynasty, but was standardized as 37.301 g in late 1914, leading to a weight for the coin equal to 414.45 grains (26.857 g).
-Currency laws under the Republic allowed for a 3‰ (0.08 g) variation in weight, although in practice the coins' weight often fell outside of the legal range.
-Its fineness was initially intended as .90; however, as the recoinage incorporated large amounts of provincially minted imperial silver dollars, often of lower quality and fineness, this was reduced to .89.
+Currency laws under the Republic allowed for a 3 per mil (0.08 g) variation in weight, although in practice the coins' weight often fell outside of the legal range.
+Its fineness (proportion of pure silver) was initially intended as .90 (i.e. 90% silver).
+However, as the recoinage incorporated large amounts of provincially minted imperial silver dollars, often of lower quality and fineness, this was reduced to .89.